What to know about hepatitis A amid cases connected to strawberries - NewsBreak

 What to know about hepatitis A amid cases connected to strawberries

-(WJW) — The U.S. Food & Drug Administration’ s recent announcement about a hepatitis A outbreak might have some wanting to find out more about this virus that causes liver inflammation.
+(WJW) — The U.S. Food & Drug Administration’ s recent announcement about a hepatitis A outbreak linked to strawberries might have some wanting to find out more about this virus that causes liver inflammation.

 The investigation by the FDA, along with the CDC , found the outbreak was linked to FreshKampo or H-E-B brand organic strawberries .

-The FDA said not to eat, serve or sell those brands of strawberries if bought between March 5 and April 25.Man in wig throws cake at glass protecting Mona Lisa
+The FDA said not to eat, serve or sell those brands of strawberries if bought between March 5 and April 25.FDA: Strawberries sold nationwide linked to hepatitis A cases

 Although HAV infections range from a mild illness lasting a few weeks to a severe illness lasting several months, some rare cases can progress to liver failure and death.